dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 ---

 Now that you have a basic understanding of how to interact with the Gateway.
 Let’s move on to adding some more sensor data and processing to the gateway.
-We will create Node-red flow to get data from temperature sensor and display it on debug window.
+We will create Node-RED flow to get data from temperature sensor and display it in the debug panel.
 We will be extending this flow to send data to Azure IoT hub later.

 1. Attach the **Grove Temperature Sensor** to the **Grove Base Shield** port **A1** using one of the supplied cables.